Banco Británico de la América del Sud: History

-Its central building was located at Calle de la Piedad No. 400, barrio de San Nicolás, Buenos Aires, in front of the headquarters of the Bank of London and South America and Banco de Londres y Río de la Plata.
+Its headquarters was first located at Calle de la Piedad No. 400, barrio de San Nicolás, Buenos Aires, in front of the headquarters of the Bank of London and South America and Banco de Londres y Río de la Plata.
 It was built on land belonging to the main families of the colonial period of Buenos Aires.

 This institution was originally established under the name Banco Inglés de Rio de Janeiro in 1888, and it was refounded with the name of Banco Británico de la América del Sud in 1891.
 It had several branches in South America, including Rio de Janeiro and Montevideo.